Removal from the Pepper Money and other lender panels: Why they do it and how to get reinstated

 • Who should sign the reinstatement application to the Pepper Money panel ?

-• How often will this firm be required to re-apply to be reinstated on the Pepper Money conveyancing panel?
+• How often will this firm be required to re-apply to remain on the Pepper Money conveyancing panel?

 • Is there a cost to revert back onto the Pepper Money conveyancing panel?